mkantzer/mkantLogRhythm/README.md

 		* for both inbound and outbound, create a new rule, number 100, for all traffic types, from all protocols, on all port ranges, for source 0.0.0.0/0, set to ALLOW
 		* Please see Known Issues for justification for the excessive permissiveness
 4. Create Internet Gateway
-	* attach it to the new VPC
+	* Attach it to the new VPC
 5. Create Route Table
 	1. Connect both new subnets to the table
 	2. Under routes, add 0.0.0.0/0 and your IGW name
 		* Please see Known Issues for justification for the excessive permissiveness
 6. Create Security Group
 	1. Associate it with the new VPC
+	2. Note down the security group ID
-	2. Rules:
+	3. Rules:
 		* For both inbound and outbound

 		| Type  | Protocol | Port Range | Source |